mmbman/Katagiri/1987-06-07-Genjokoan-Talk-3.md

 > When the myriad dharmas are all not self, there is no delusion, no enlightenment, no buddhas, no sentient beings, no birth, no death.

 (*Transcriber’s Note:* The Cleary translation uses “things” to translate “dharmas.”
-Here Katagiri Roshi says *dharmas*.)
+Here Katagiri Roshi says “dharmas.”)

 Then at that time, you are you, but you are not you – you are all sentient beings.
 You are supported by all sentient beings.
 So you shouldn’t always attach to yourself: “I am great.”
 I don’t think so; that is really egoistic!
-If you become *really* great, in other words if you really become mature, you don’t know this maturity.
+If you become *really* great, in other words if you really become mature, you don’t [notice] maturity.
 Real maturity is some energy which makes you go smoothly, like a stream of water; people just participate in that stream of water, just like a boat.
 But if you attach to maturity, this maturity becomes very strict.
 It’s not a stream of water, so [there is] always bumping.
 Lots of maturity there: your maturity, my maturity – *[laughter]* – always bumping, and creating a creaking sound.
 Do you understand?
-That is the human world that we *[unintelligible]*.
+That is the human world that we [always say].

-That’s why “when myriad dharmas are all not self...”
+That’s why “when the myriad dharmas are all not self...”
 When you see the world in universal perspective, all [doesn’t] have its own ego-sense.
-No; it’s exactly the flow of energy, nothing but the flow of energy; penetrating, exchanging their own position with somebody else.
+It’s exactly the flow of energy, nothing but the flow of energy; penetrating, exchanging their own position with somebody else.
 I change my position with somebody’s position.
 In other words, I can talk with a bird, I can talk with a rock.
 I can talk with an Indian elephant.
-The elephant can shake hands with the Indian monkey.
+The elephant can shake hands with the monkey.
 Do you understand that one?
 Intellectually you don’t understand this, but this is the Buddha’s world.
-Buddha’s world is shaking hands: if you pick up this one, the whole world picks it up.
+Buddha’s world is shaking hands: if you pick up this one, the whole world [is picked up].
 You don’t believe it, but this is really true.
 This is the outlook on the human world in terms of Buddha’s eye.
 Because you live with all sentient beings.
 Without all sentient beings, how can you survive?
 There is no possibility.

 #### 33:40

 And then next: if so, what is true reality?
 He said:

-> Because the Buddha Way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and buddhas.
+> Because the Buddha Way originally sprang forth from abundance and paucity, there is birth and death, delusion and enlightenment, sentient beings and Buddhas.

 What are the *all sentient beings* you can see with your naked eye?
 They are not *all sentient beings* seen with your naked eye; [they are] something more than abundance and paucity, being or not being; completely beyond this.
 What is that?
 Buddha?
 I can see the trees, I can see the birds, but the birds don’t have their own ego, a tree doesn’t have its own ego.
-And then that is a true picture of the trees and birds. [...] going beyond being and not being, like or dislike, paucity and abundance.
+And then that is a true picture of the trees and birds. [...]
+Going beyond being and not being, like or dislike, paucity and abundance.
 That is the true reality, of everything.

-So, a completely different world is coming up.
+So a completely different world is coming up.

 #### 35:12

-Next, the last sentence (in this section) says,
+And then next, the last sentence (in this section) says,

 > Moreover, though this is so, flowers fall when we cling to them, and weeds only grow when we dislike them.